adithyasingapore/portfolio_2-power_bi/README.md

-# Portfolio Project 2 - PowerBI - Data Professionals Survey
+# Portfolio Project 2 - PowerBI and Power Query - Data Professionals Survey

 Welcome to my second portfolio project.
-In this data transformation and visualisation project, I transform data from a survey of professionals in the data industries in Power Query and then visualise it as an interactive 2-page dashboard with PowerBI.
+In this **data transformation and visualisation project**, I transform data from a survey of professionals in the data industries in Power Query and then visualise it as an interactive 2-page dashboard with PowerBI.

 In this repository, there is 1 PowerBI file (the dashboard project) and 1 Excel worksheet (the dataset).

 The original data required extensive cleaning before visualisation, but instead of doing this in Excel, I have done it within the PowerBI project itself using Power Query.

 **Transforming Data 1 - Yearly Salary**